hippopenny/hippopenny.github.io/_posts/2023-10-08-skellyrun.md

 [![PlayStore](/assets/images/google-play-badge.png){: width="185"}](https://play.google.com/store/apps/details?id=com.HippoPenny.SkellyRun)

-Skelly Run is the new 2D endless runner game where you're a badass skeleton with cool weapons, running through crazy challenges and stuff, all while sporting some seriously stylish dresses!!
+Skelly Run is the new 2D endless runner game where you're a badass skeleton with cool weapons, running through crazy challenges and stuff.
+All while rocking some seriously stylish dresses!!

-Just in time for a Halloween challenge with your party!
+Just in time for a Halloween challenge with your party friends!
+Run in your style!

 <!-- {% include gallery id="gallery" caption="Just in time for Halloween challenge with your party!" %} -->

 {% include gallery id="gallery2" caption="Skeleton in style!" %}

-🏃 Endless Running Adventure: Prepare to be captivated by the exhilarating endless running adventure.
-You will just need to run and enjoy the beautiful, though somewhat adventurous landscape, while simply avoiding rocks, bats etc. Don't forget your pickaxe, it is a useful tool to smash those bats.
+🏃 Endless Runner: Simply need to run and enjoy the beautiful, yet thrilling landscape, while avoiding rocks, and those naughty nightly creatures.
+Don't forget your pickaxe, it is a useful tool to smash those bats.
 The secret is you want to smash them; it feels good.
 A hint is to time your hit.
+Just don't fall down!

+{% include gallery id="gallery3" caption="Just don't fall down!" %}

-🦴 Fearless Skeleton Protagonist: Step into the bony shoes of a badass skeleton, a character that oozes charisma and a determination to overcome all odds.
-Note that everything must be in style!
+🦴 Badass Skeleton: Step into the bony shoes of a badass skeleton, a character that oozes charisma and a determination to overcome all odds.
+Remember everything must be in style!

 ⚔️ Cool Weapons: What's an adventure without the right tools?
-In Skelly Run, you'll have a full weapon box for you to play with.
-And especially dresses that match your styles on the run; Guarantees you will love that.
-Collect coins and pick the one that looks the best and get into action!
+You'll have a full weapon box for you to play with.
+And certainly you are badass, you want weapons that match your dress; Guarantees you will love that.
+Collect coins and pick the one that makes you look cool and get into action!

 🏆 Competitive Fun: The endless adventure of Skelly Run isn't just about surviving — it's about you and your friends.
 It is fun but challenging — very difficult to get over scores of 4k!

-{% include gallery id="gallery3" caption="Just don't fall down!" %}

 {% include gallery id="gallery4" caption="Guarantee fun for everyone!" %}